wp-plugins/plugins/readme.txt

 so I can update it more easily.

 == Changelog ==
+= 3.0.0 =
+* Adding new html parser method (using dom if available)

 = 2.1.4 =
-* Fixin wordpress user profile url and html parsing
+* Fixing wordpress user profile url and html parsing

 = 2.1.2 =
 * Fixed Wordpress website html parsing for plugins list&stats